 Voluntary manslaughter, however, is considered a class B felony.
 These charges automatically carry with them anywhere between five to 15 years’ incarceration.
 Missouri also has an involuntary manslaughter charge, which applies when someone causes the death of another person due to “recklessness” or “criminal negligence”.

-Put A Skilled St. Louis Homicide Attorney In Your Corner
+Put A Skilled St. Louis, MO Homicide Attorney In Your Corner

-If you are facing St. Louis homicide charges, your life is truly on the line.
+If you are facing St. Louis, MO homicide charges, your life is truly on the line.
 Do not wait to make a decision–contact> Combs Law Group today or call (314) 900-HELP to see why we are proud to be one of the St. Louis area’s highest-rated criminal defense law firms.